ayatokura/ai-openscale/wos-risk-openpages-mrg.md

 2. Click on Add New in the upper right of the screen
 3. Complete the following fields:

-   a.
-Description
+   1. Description
-   b.
-Model Status to “Proposed”
+   2. Model Status to “Proposed”
-   c.
-Model Owner to your account name
+   3. Model Owner to your account name
-   d.
-Model Non Model to “Model”
+   4. Model Non Model to “Model”
-   e.
-Machine Learning Model to “Yes”
+   5. Machine Learning Model to “Yes”
-   f.
-Monitored with OpenScale to “Yes”
+   6. Monitored with OpenScale to “Yes”
-   i.
-This fields appear once Machine Learning Model is set to “Yes”
+   7. This fields appear once Machine Learning Model is set to “Yes”
-   g.
-For Parent Entity select the Business Entity with your organization’s name
+   8. For Parent Entity select the Business Entity with your organization’s name

 4. Click Save